Neha2306/Django-App/README.md

 # Django-App
 <h2>About</h2> </br>
-<p>Django is a high-level Python Web framework which is actully based on MVT(Model View Template) little bit different from MVC (Model View Template).
+<p>Django is a high-level Python Web Framework which is actully based on MVT(Model View Template) little bit different from MVC (Model View Controller).
 In MVC we need to manage the Controller but MVT django do it.</p> </br>
-<p>First Python setup is required to work with django.</p> </br>
+<p>First Python setup is required to work with Django.</p> </br>
-<p>Here is some commands to install the complete setup of "python with django".</p> </br>
+<p>Here is some commands to install the complete setup of "Python with Django".</p> </br>
 <h2>Commands</h2> </br>
 <ul>
   <li>Need to install python in your system.
 Download it from here: </br> https://www.python.org/downloads/</li>